 “How Did THAT happen?”

 Last year, I actually put this same table on our fails list.
-It wasn’t a fail then, but it sure is now!
+It wasn’t a failure then, but it sure is now!

 And a few months after finally finishing, the top broke away from the screws and reinforced frame to warp over 6 inches upward on one end.
 Other woodworker’s we talked to were shocked this happened.